 A. Jeffrey Radov became a member of our Board and Chair of our Audit Committee in April 2011.
 He has served as Chair of our Nominating Committee since April 2015.
 Mr. Radov is an entrepreneur and businessman with more than 35 years of experience in media, communications and financial endeavors.
 Since 2002, he has served as the Managing Partner of Walworth Group, which provides consulting and advisory services to a variety of businesses, including hedge funds, media, entertainment and Internet companies, financial services firms and early stage ventures.
 Mr. Radov is also an advisor to GeekVentures, LLC, an incubator for technology startups in Israel.
 From 2008 to 2010, Mr. Radov was a Principal and Chief Operating Officer at Aldebaran Investments, LLC, a registered investment advisor.
 From 2005 to 2008, Mr. Radov was Chief Operating Officer at EagleRock Capital Management, a group of hedge funds.
 Prior to joining EagleRock, Mr. Radov was a founding investor in and Board member of Edusoft, Inc., an educational software company.
 From 2001 to 2002, Mr. Radov was a Founder-in-Residence at SAS Investors, an early-stage venture fund.
 From 1999 to 2001, Mr. Radov was CEO and co-founder of VocaLoca, Inc., an innovator in consumer-generated audio content on the Internet.
 Mr. Radov was a founding executive of About.Com, Inc., an online information source, and was its EVP of Business Development and Chief Financial Officer from its inception.
 In 1996, prior to founding About.Com, Mr. Radov was a Director at Prodigy Systems Company, a joint venture of IBM and Sears.
 Mr. Radov was also a principal in the management of a series of public limited partnerships that invested in the production and distribution of more than 130 major motion pictures.
-From 1982 to 1984, Mr. Radov was the Director of Finance at Rainbow Programming Enterprises, a joint venture among Cablevision Systems Corporation, Cox Broadcasting and Daniels & Associates.
-From 1977 to 1981, Mr. Radov was Director of Marketing at Winklevoss & Associates.
-Mr. Radov
+From 1982 to 1984, Mr. Radov was the Director of Marketing at Winklevoss & Associates.
+Mr. Radov earned a Masters of Business Administration from The Wharton School of the University of Pennsylvania and holds a Bachelor of Arts degree from Cornell University.
+We believe that Mr. Rado